-- 1. SCAG shall support best practices in resource conservation as well as an integrated planning approaches to help local jurisdictions meet housing production needs in a drier environment. - 2.
-SCAG shall continue to work with local jurisdictions to encourage planning for context sensitive infill and multifamily housing development, which shows lower per capita water consumption rates than alternative housing types35.
-[NOTE: See earlier note on large, master-planned communities.] - 3.
-SCAG shall, through the Resilience & Resource Conservation Subcommittee, further explore regional water challenges and solutions and report findings for consideration by SCAG's Energy & Environment Committee. - 4.
-SCAG's Energy & Environment Committee shall make recommendations to SCAG's Legislative Communications & Membership Committee to support legislative advocacy for increased resources for water infrastructure, including investments in repairs, modernization, and enhancements of the region's aging infrastructure and related imported water supply infrastructure, that can serve the community and regional needs of Southern California and ensure effectiveness, efficiency, and resiliency of the region's water systems - 5.
-SCAG shall coordinate with local jurisdictions, water agencies and organizations, the State, and other - stakeholders, including social and environmental justice organizations, housing and business groups, and - public health organizations, to foster adoption of alternative groundwater recharge technologies, such as permeable pavements, surface infiltration, and well injection systems, and best practices to increase and maintain a sustainable water supply for the region. - 6.
-SCAG will explore opportunities to support implementation of green infrastructure, greywater usage systems and policy, including the development of model ordinances and training and education programs, as well as urban cooling infrastructure with a focus on improving groundwater recharge and reducing water usage in urban areas. - 7.
-SCAG shall hold an Industry Forum and seek national expertise on investments in sustainable water infrastructure that support housing production goals identified in the region's 6th Cycle Housing Elements. - 8.
-SCAG shall identify, recommend and integrate into Connect SoCal 2024 policies and strategies to align investments in water infrastructure with housing needs and the adopted growth forecast and development pattern.
+- SCAG shall support best practices in resource conservation as well as an integrated planning approaches to help local jurisdictions meet housing production needs in a drier environment. - 2.
+SCAG shall continue to work with local jurisdictions to encourage planning for context sensitive infill, multifamily, and master planned community housing development to reduce per capita water consumption rates. - SCAG shall, through the Resilience & Resource Conservation Subcommittee, further explore regional water challenges and solutions and report findings for consideration by SCAG's Energy & Environment Committee. - 4.
+SCAG's Energy & Environment Committee shall make recommendations to SCAG's Legislative Communications & Membership Committee to support legislative advocacy for increased affordability for low income retail customers, including consideration and funding of a state low-income rate program and state distribution of federal funds through an equity lens, and increased resources for water infrastructure, including investments in repairs, modernization, and enhancements of the region's aging infrastructure and related imported water supply infrastructure, that can serve the community and regional needs of Southern California and ensure effectiveness, efficiency, and resiliency of the region's water systems. - 5.
+SCAG shall coordinate with local jurisdictions, water agencies and organizations, the State, and other stakeholders, including social and environmental justice organizations, housing and business groups, and public health organizations, to foster adoption of alternative groundwater recharge technologies, such as permeable pavements, surface infiltration, and well injection systems, and best practices to increase and maintain a sustainable water supply for the region. - 6.
+SCAG will explore opportunities to support implementation of green infrastructure, greywater usage systems and policy, including the development of model ordinances and training and education programs, as well as urban cooling infrastructure with a focus on improving groundwater recharge and reducing water usage in urban areas. - SCAG shall hold an Industry Forum and seek national expertise on investments in sustainable water infrastructure that support housing production goals identified in the region's 6th Cycle Housing Elements. - 8.
+SCAG shall identify, recommend and integrate into Connect SoCal 2024 policies and strategies to align investments in water infrastructure with housing needs and the adopted growth forecast and development pattern. - 9.
+SCAG shall advocate with partners such as the United States Conference of Mayors, the National Association of Regional Councils, and other stakeholders for additional flexibility in the use of state and federal resources to support integrated planning and technical assistance for groundwater resources and associated infrastructure along with transportation, land use, energy, stormwater and air quality, as well as advocate for projects that expand water resources and infrastructure.

-- 9. SCAG shall advocate with partners such as the United States Conference of Mayors, the National Association of Regional Councils, and other stakeholders for additional flexibility in the use of state and federal resources to support integrated planning and technical assistance for groundwater resources and associated infrastructure along with transportation, land use, energy, stormwater and air quality, as well as advocate for projects that expand water resources and infrastructure. - 10.
-SCAG staff shall prepare a white paper on the state of water in the region that addresses multiple sectors; addresses issues related to water acquisition, storage, supply, demand and quality; identifies challenges and opportunities to support sustainable and resilient regional development as well as local jurisdictions in developing and implementing water planning efforts in an increasingly arid environment; explores the feasibility and cost-effectiveness of a wide range of strategies under an all-of-the-above approach to addressing the region's water challenges; and includes recommendations for practical ways to support implementing agencies. - 11.
+- 10. SCAG staff shall prepare a white paper on the state of water in the region that addresses multiple sectors; addresses issues related to water acquisition, storage, supply, demand and quality; identifies challenges and opportunities to support sustainable and resilient regional development as well as local jurisdictions in developing and implementing water planning efforts in an increasingly arid environment; explores the feasibility and cost-effectiveness of a wide range of strategies under an all-of-the-above approach to addressing the region's water challenges; and includes recommendations for practical ways to support implementing agencies. - 11.
 SCAG staff shall periodically update the Energy & Environment Policy Committee and seek guidance on the implementation of these aforementioned actions.